Maker-Gitsune/The-Splaynck/Splaynck code/README.md

     - also, "Q" sends "qu"
 # Peg support (added 03/11/2023)
 **IMPORTANT**
  - Currently, Peg supports a limited number of modules/extensions.
-If you are considering this, compare the list of modules/extensions you would like to use to the Peg-specific main.py to see which are supported
+If you are considering this, compare the list of modules/extensions you would like to use to the Peg-specific main.py to see which are supported.

 The code provided is the bare minimum needed to use Peg.
 If you choose this option, you will need to configure the keymap yourself.